 Avoid deceptive coding practices

 The following sections describe some of the development practices that Shopify considers deceptive.
-Any Partner that uses these practices, or any other practices considered by Shopify to be deceptive or harmful to merchants, is subject to Partner governance action.
+Any developer that uses these practices, or any other practices considered by Shopify to be deceptive or harmful to merchants, is subject to Partner governance action.

 Obfuscating codeAnchor link to section titled "Obfuscating code"